After Hours (film): Reception

 After Hours grossed only $10.1 million in the United States, but was given positive reviews and has since been considered an "underrated" entry in the director's filmography.
 The film won Scorsese the Best Director award at the 1986 Cannes Film Festival and allowed him to take a hiatus from the tumultuous development of The Last Temptation of Christ.

 Film critic Roger Ebert gave After Hours four out of four stars.
 He praised the film as one of the year's best and said it "continues Scorsese's attempt to combine comedy and satire with unrelenting pressure and a sense of all-pervading paranoia."
 He later added it to his "Great Movies" list.
 On At the Movies, Ebert's colleague Gene Siskel said he enjoyed the film, though lamented the late introduction of the "light comedy" characters—those played by Garr, O'Hara, and Cheech & Chong—whom he felt robbed the picture of its "hard New York edge."
 In The New York Times, critic Vincent Canby gave the film a mixed review, calling it an "entertaining tease, with individually arresting sequences that are well acted by Mr. Dunne and the others, but which leave you feeling somewhat conned."

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 90% based on 69 reviews, with an average rating of 7.70/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 90% with a mean of 7.9 of a possible 10 based on 70 reviews.
 The site's critical consensus reads: "Bursting with frantic energy and tinged with black humor, After Hours is a masterful - and often overlooked - detour in Martin Scorsese's filmography."
 On Metacritic, the film has a weighted average score of 89 out of 100 based on reviews from nine critics, indicating "universal acclaim".